tlk999/tingbot.com/_posts/2015-11-08-002 - One week down… and what a week it’s been.md

 title: “One week down… and what a week it’s been!“
 date: 2015-11-08 11:00:00
 author: Ken

-categories: ?
-image: /img/002.jpg
+image: /images/blog/002.jpg
-description: >
-We’ve been blown away by all the messages of encouragement and support from our backers - thank you.
+description: We’ve been blown away by all the messages of encouragement and support from our backers - thank you.
 ---

 Hello Backers,